mealy2010/js-dev-final-capstone-starter-simon-says/README.md

-# 🎮 Simon Says Game
+# 🌴🎮 Simon Says – Beach Edition

 ## 📌 Overview

 This project is a web-based **Simon Says memory game** built using HTML, CSS, and JavaScript.
 The game challenges players to memorize and repeat an increasingly long sequence of colors.
-Each round adds a new step to the pattern, testing the player's memory and focus.

-This capstone demonstrates core front-end development skills including DOM manipulation, event handling, and game logic implementation.
+This version features a **custom beach-themed design**, a fun **Pacifico font**, and a visually engaging interface to enhance the user experience.

 ---